School Prayer and the Separation of Church and State: The Conflict That Keeps On Giving

 When we prayed the Lord's Prayer, we hardly knew what we were doing.
 But we knew enough to know that it was about God.
 We also didn't understand the significance of saying the Pledge or singing the song “My Country Tis of Thee,” but we knew enough to know that they were about America.

 Some of my best memories from grade school are from those first grade rituals.
 I taught all my children that prayer, and today, when I pray it, it's no mere ritual.
 When I publicly pray it, I think about what I'm saying.
 Throughout my life, I have contemplated the meaning of the words.
 It's been one of the most rewarding and fulfilling spiritual experiences of my life.

 A Conflict that Keeps on Giving

 Today, most people think that the conflict over prayer in schools surrounds those that want to keep prayer out v. those that want prayer back in.
-But that’s not really the focus of the conflict.
-The central controversy is that prayer, Bible reading, and the general acknowledgement of God were removed in the first place.
+But that’s not the real tension.
+The fault line exists because prayer, Bible reading, and the general acknowledgement of God were removed in the first place.
 It's been a divisive issue ever since that happened.
 And there is no way it will ever cease to be a controversy until the ban is lifted.

 A good argument can be made that a government-created and sanctioned prayer is a mistake, that schools should not impose such prayers.
 But the people of this nation have the freedom to corporately pray in the schools if they so wish and the existing prohibition of that freedom is a violation of the free exercise of religion as stated in the First Amendment of the Constitution.
 This lunacy must stop.